Orca71/shahriarnekouei.github.io/projects.md

 # Projects

-A selection of the work I’m most proud of — combining machine learning, NLP, reasoning, and creative AI into systems that are practical, expressive, and thoughtfully designed.
+A selection of my works, combining machine learning, NLP, reasoning, and creative AI into systems that are practical, expressive, and thoughtfully designed.

 ---